 Step 4: Pick up some free mulch your tree helped make at the city’s annual compost sale in the spring.

-If watching your tree slowly waste away through mid-January is some sort of annual tradition for you, you can still recycle your tree through Jan.
-30 by dropping it off yourself at the Cherry Creek Recycling Drop-off (7352 E. Cherry Creek Drive South) or at the Havana Nursery (10450 Smith Road).
+If watching your tree slowly waste away through mid-January is some sort of annual tradition for you, you can still recycle your tree by dropping it off yourself at the Cherry Creek Recycling Drop-off (7352 E. Cherry Creek Drive South).